Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The Qutub Minar is a mammoth tower that was built between 1193 and 1369 to symbolise Islamic rule over Delhi, and to commemorate the victory by Qutab-ud-din over the city's last Hindu king.
 Standing 238 feet (72m) tall, the tower is decorated with calligraphy representing verses from the Quran, and tapers from 50 feet (15m) at the base to just eight feet (2.5m) at the top.
 There are five distinct storeys, each encircled with a balcony: the first three are built of red sandstone, and the upper two are faced with white marble.

 No trip to Delhi would be complete without a visit to one of the bazaars that surround Chandni Chowk (Moonlight Square) in Old Delhi, where shops and stalls display a wonderful array of goods, and offer a pungent and colourful insight into everyday Delhi life.
 Chandni Chowk has a large number of galis (lanes) and each one is different, with its own atmosphere and selection of goods to buy.
+A wonderful range of seasonings, spices and condiments, and second-hand goods are among the items on offer.

 Delhi is a city of contrasts, where an elephant can overtake a snazzy Italian sports car on the streets, where commanding colonial mansions stand next to overcrowded slums, and where cows are revered but musicians are labelled 'untouchable'.
 The city's pace is chaotic, yet strangely relaxed, making it ideal for exploring.
 Visitors are almost certain to have some strange and exotic experiences.
 The city is full of fascinating temples, museums, mosques and forts, each with a distinctive architectural style.
 In Old Delhi, visitors will find a charming selection of colourful bazaars and narrow winding alleys.
-In comparison, New Delhi - the city created to reflect the might of the British Empire - consists of tree-lined avenues, spacious parks and sombre-looking government buildings.
+In comparison, New Delhi, the city created to reflect the might of the British Empire, consists of tree-lined avenues, spacious parks and sombre-looking government buildings.

 There's no question about it: Delhi is hot, crowded and intense - not the best place for kids on holiday.
 However, there are a number of interesting and exciting attractions for children in Delhi to enjoy.
 The Shankar's International Dolls Museum is located in Nehru House, on Bahadur Shah Zafar Marg, and has one of the largest collections of costume dolls in the world - a wonderful tourist attraction for young girls.
 On the other hand, Delhi's National Rail Transport Museum, in Chanakyapuri, is a great attraction for young boys.
 There are a number of bowling alleys in Delhi to take the kids to, including the Kool Kidz Little Tikes Play Zone in Gurgaon, Leisure Bowl in Vasant Kunj, and Little Paradise in Faridabad.
 Other fun activities include camel and balloon safaris in the nearby Thar Desert.
 Whatever you end up doing with the kids, one thing is for sure - Delhi is a city that children seldom forget, providing an exciting and colourful experience that will live on in their memories forever.